shichao-an/notes/docs/gopl/ch2.md

 fmt.Println(*p)  // "2"
 ```

-A variable created with `new` is no different from an ordinary local variable whose address is taken, except that there’s no need to invent (and declare) a dummy name, and we can use `new(T)` in an expression. <u>Thus `new` is only a syntactic convenience, not a fundamental notion.</u>
+A variable created with `new` is no different from an ordinary local variable whose address is taken, except that there's no need to invent (and declare) a dummy name, and we can use `new(T)` in an expression. <u>Thus `new` is only a syntactic convenience, not a fundamental notion.</u>

 The two `newInt` functions below have identical behaviors: